cloudfoundry/summit-hands-on-labs/first-push/student-template.md

 ### Deploying to Cloud Foundry

 Now that you are logged in, you can deploy an application.
 In Cloud Foundry terms, this is a `cf push`.

-First, download the application from Google Drive: https://drive.google.com/uc?id=1s3O1RvCgLdFWHaDT5Dglb_jZP8-P-fMB&export=download
+You will be pushing a java application packaged as a jar file.
+The file is already on the file system.

 Now push your application:

 ```
-$ cf push first-push -p YOUR-DOWNLOADS/first-push.jar -b java_buildpack --random-route
+$ cf push first-push -p first-push/first-push.jar -b java_buildpack --random-route
 ```

 > Note: You can use `cf push --help` to see the details of the `push` command.